Visiting Tranmer House at Sutton Hoo

-Through audio and visual exhibits, you’ll meet the inspiring characters in our story and learn about how being in the right place at the right time, and making the right decisions, led them to one of the most important investigations in world history.
+Through audio and visual exhibits, you’ll meet inspiring characters and learn about how being in the right place at the right time, and making the right decisions, led them to one of the most important archaeological investigations in history.

-Move around the room and step into significant moments in the lives of the people involved in the subsequent discoveries, during what was to be a remarkable year at Sutton Hoo.
+Move around the room and step into significant moments in the lives of the people involved in the subsequent discoveries.

 A glance to your left and there’s Basil Brown, deep in thought as he carries out the biggest archaeological investigation of his life, against the backdrop of impending war.

-“I have today been filling in the ship with bracken etc. and hope it may remain alright.
+‘I have today been filling in the ship with bracken etc. and hope it may remain alright.
 Then if war does not last too long, it may come out all right for people to see.
-If not, it must take its chance.”
-Basil Brown
+If not, it must take its chance.’

-To the right, you’ll see Edith Pretty, and get a sense of her intellectual and public-spirited nature from records of her work and global travels.
+To the right, you’ll see Edith Pretty, and get a sense of her intellectual and public-spirited nature.
 You’ll learn of her time as one of the first woman magistrates and her involvement in archaeological digs in Egypt.

 Keep an eye out for a variety of objects and displays, together painting a rich picture of the investigations of 1939.
 Even the smallest items – such as the first iron rivet found by Basil – have big stories to tell.

-Filled with photos, films and projections, we invite you to marvel at the legacy of two amateur photographers, Barbara Wagstaff and Mercie Lack, who found themselves with the important role of documenting the events of 1939.
+Filled with photos, films and projections, discover the legacy of two amateur photographers, Barbara Wagstaff and Mercie Lack, who found themselves documenting the events of 1939.

-Once you’ve learned all about the discovery of 1939, why not go further back in time and head to the valley to walk the route that the Anglo-Saxons would have taken from the river to the Royal Burial Grounds in 625AD as they laid their king to rest?
+Once you’ve explored the displays in Tranmer House, why not go further back in time and head to the valley to walk the route that the Anglo-Saxons would have taken from the river to the Royal Burial Grounds in 625AD as they laid their king to rest?